TolTEC-Camera/MappingSpeedModel/README.md

 # MappingSpeedModel
 Python code to forecast the expected mapping speed of the TolTEC Camera on the LMT telescope.
-See the documentation in Bryan 2016 at https://arxiv.org/abs/1807.00097
+See the documentation in (Bryan 2018) at https://arxiv.org/abs/1807.00097